 Get outside!
 One of the best reasons to attend graduate school at the University of Arkansas is the beautiful landscape of walking, hiking, and biking trails that surrounds you.
-Check out a list of all of the fun outdoor activities that are available to you at https://arkansasstateparks.com/ and https://www.northwestarkansas.org/.
+Check out these resources to learn more about the variety of outdoor and arts-oriented activities to do in Northwest Arkansas: